TristanIsrael/PSEC/setup/packages/psec/psec-diag-gui/Readme.md

-# psec-diag
+# psec-diag-gui

-This package sets the system with an end-to-end test GUI.
+This package provides the end-user GUI for the diagnostics app.

+## Dependencies

+Here is the depencies tree for this product:

+- psec-diag-gui
+  - psec-gui-base
+  - psec-lib